22 Heart-Healthy Cardiac Diet Foods

 What is a Cardiac Diet Menu Plan?

-“Cardiac diet” is an unofficial term for a heart healthy diet.
-This is a plan to eat plenty of nutrient-rich foods—fruits and veggies, whole grains, lean poultry and fish.
+“Cardiac diet” is an unofficial term for a heart-healthy diet.
+This is a menu plan to eat plenty of nutrient-rich foods—fruits and veggies, whole grains, lean poultry and fish.
 And it also means avoiding saturated fats, trans fats, and excess sodium and sugar.

 But even if you don’t have a cardiovascular health concern, sticking to a cardiac diet is important, since it can reduce risk of heart disease in the future, says Alice H. Lichtenstein, DSc, Gershoff Professor of Nutrition Science and Policy at Tufts University.

 In fact, this is the way we all should be eating.
-By limiting junk foods and adding more nutritious ones, you’ll be fueling your body with what it needs to stay healthy and possibly improve your overall health.
+By limiting junk foods and adding more cardiac diet recipes and foods, you’ll be fueling your body with what it needs to stay healthy and possibly improve your overall health.